AmyDelaney94/hows-it-hanging/README.md

 - <a href="http://pep8online.com/">PEP8 online check</a> was used to validate the python code.
 - <a href="http://pep8online.com/">Heroku</a> was used to deploy the application.
 - Built-in Python Libraries
     - os -> The os library was imported to create a function to utilise the os.system to clear the terminal.
-This library was imported to imrove the overall user experience and to ensure the terminal is clear between rounds.
+This library was imported to improve the overall user experience and to ensure the terminal is clear between rounds.

     - random -> The random library was imported to access the built-in method of generating a random word from the word.py file using the "random." method.

-    - sys -> The sys library was imported to to create a function that allows the user to exit the game.
+    - sys -> The sys library was imported to create a function that allows the user to exit the game.
 This was achieved using the built in sys.exit() method.

 <!-- TOC --><a name="testing"></a>
 ### Testing